BMI CalculatorBMI Calculator API

 https://api.apiverve.com/v1/bmicalculator

-Here are examples of how to call the BMI Calculator API in different programming languages:
+How to call the BMI Calculator API in different programming languages.

 cURL Request